dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 * **MVCC**: An in-memory data structure keeps versioned write-sets, the j-transaction storing values whose version is j.
 A special value ABORTED may be stored at version j when the latest invocation of j-transaction aborts.
 A read by k-transaction obtains the value recorded by the latest invocation of a j-transaction with the highest j &lt; k (the k-transaction suspends on an ABORTED value and resumes when the value becomes set).

-* **SAFETY(j, k)**: When a j-transaction executes (or re-executes), every k-transaction with index k > j has to (re)validate after the j-transaction completes execution.
+* **VALID(j, k)**: When a j-transaction executes (or re-executes), every k-transaction with index k > j has to (re)validate after the j-transaction completes execution.
 Validation re-reads the read-set of the k-transaction and compares against the original read-set the k-transaction obtained in its latest execution.
 If validation fails, the k-transaction needs to re-execute.

-Together, MVCC and SAFETY(j, k) suffice to guarantee safety and liveness no matter what scheduling policy is used, so long as execution and validation tasks are eventually dispatched.
-Safety follows because a k-transaction gets validated after all j-transactions, j &lt; k, are finalized.
+No matter what scheduling policy is used, so long as execution and validation tasks are eventually dispatched, MVCC and VALID(j, k) jointly suffice to guarantee safety and liveness.
+For example, a crude strawman scheduling strategy guaranteeing VALID(j, k), S-1, first optimistically executes all transactions in parallel, second iteratively validates/re-executes all transactions optimistically in parallel.
+Safety follows directly from VALID(j, k) because a k-transaction gets validated after all j-transactions, j &lt; k, are finalized.
 Liveness follows by induction.
 Initially transaction 1 is guaranteed to pass validation successfully and not require re-execution.
 Once transactions 1..j have successfully validated, the next invocation of transaction j+1 will pass validation successfully and not require re-execution.

 ## Scheduling